pablolagrutta127/pablolagrutta127/README.md

-- 👋 Hi all, I’m @pablolagrutta127, I graduated as BS in electronics and I use to write scripts to automatize QA, handling restful queries, XML parsing, data science (mostly with Python dataframes), among others.
+- 👋 Hi all, I’m @pablolagrutta127, I graduated as BS in electronics and I use to write scripts to automatize QA, handling restful queries, XML parsing, data science (Python libraries), among others.
-- 🌱 I’m currently learning bash scripting, Javascript and LXC.
+- 🌱 I’m currently working on bash scripting, Javascript and LXC.
-- 💞️ I’m looking to collaborate on Data Engineer projects.
+- 💞️ I’m looking to collaborate on Data Science and ML projects.
 - 📫 How to reach me : pablo.lg.unlam@gmail.com